firecyberice/image-builder-rpi/README.md

 ### user-data

-The file `user-data` can configure the hostname, add users, SSH keys etc.
+The file `user-data` can configure the hostname, add users, SSH keys etc. See [Cloud config examples](http://cloudinit.readthedocs.io/en/latest/topics/examples.html) for some more use cases.

 ```
 #cloud-config